TrueNAS as your personal storage solution

 Now it’s time to add the storage account credentials to TrueNAS.
 In TrueNAS, go to System > Cloud credentials.
 Provide a name for the credentials.
 The Account name will be the name of your Storage Account.
 The Account Key is the storage account key.
 If everything is working properly, clicking the “Verify Credential” buttun will show a pop-up with the message: “The Credential is valid.”

 After successfully adding the credentials, we need to add a container in the storage account.
 Click on the “Containers” tab and the “+ Container” button.
 Make up a name for your container and select the “Private” access level.

-- Sync will match the data from TrueNAS to Azure. deleted files in TrueNAS will aldo be deleted in Azure
+- Sync will match the data from TrueNAS to Azure.
+Deleted files in TrueNAS will also be deleted in Azure

 - Copy will copy the data to Azure.
-Keeping everything in Azure till the end of time.
+Keeping everything in Azure ‘til the end of time.

 - Move will move the data to Azure and delete it from TrueNAS